luandretta/network/README.md

 ![Comment](documentation/images/comment-one.png)

-Comments can be deleted by the comment author or post author and edited only by the comment author.
+Comments can be deleted by the comment author or post author or admin, and edited only by the comment author.
 There's the option to go back to the post or delete.

 ![Comment Delete](documentation/images/comment-delete.png)

 * **Reply a comment**
 Replies are displayed under the comment parent, small and has a blue border.

 ![Comment and Reply](documentation/images/comment.png)

-When the user click on the comment icon on the comment will appear the reply form and the information that the reply cannot be edited and only deleted from reply author.
+When the user click on the comment icon on the comment will appear the reply form due to toggle function and the information that the reply cannot be edited, only deleted from reply author or admin.
-The admin can delete it as well.

 ![Reply](documentation/images/reply-comment.png)